 - Provide tracking numbers to customers.

 - Keep detailed copies of receipts, agreements, and proof of shipment.
-For digital goods or services, maintain access logs or documentation that tie usage back to customers.
+For digital goods or services, maintain access logs or documentation that ties usage back to customers.

 How Stripe can help